Revisional Bariatric Surgery

 The previous presence of a gastric band adds some potential complications to the gastric sleeve operation, and in general, a revisional gastric sleeve is likely to have more complications than a primary gastric sleeve operation.

-Conversion to a Lap Band to a gastric bypass
+Conversion of a Lap Band to a gastric bypass

 Converting a lap band to a laparoscopic Roux-en-Y gastric bypass (RYGB), adds the control of food absorption element by connecting the upper intestine (jejunum) to a gastric pouch at the top of the stomach.
 In this procedure, the gastric band is removed and a gastric pouch is constructed from stomach tissue.
 However, since the gastric band also created a kind of pouch and restriction in the same location, there is a possibility of surgical complications caused by scar tissue, adhesions and other effects of the band.
 In general, however, the results of a revisional gastric bypass are good short to medium term weight loss, with no increase in complications and no increase in hospital stay.